ivanbg2004/ivanbg2004/README.md

 <details>
   <summary>Who am I?</summary>
-  I'm **Oblivion Forgotten**, known in the real world as **Ivan Barnola Gasch** from Catalonia, Spain.
-I have achieved the **God rank on TryHackMe** and **Hacker rank on Hack The Box**.
+  I'm Oblivion Forgotten, known in the real world as Ivan Barnola Gasch from Catalonia, Spain.
+I have achieved the God rank on TryHackMe and Hacker rank on Hack The Box.
 </details>

 <details>
   <summary>My Journey</summary>
-  - 🌍 Fluent in Catalan, English, and Spanish.
+  - 🌍 Fluent in Catalan, English, and Spanish.<br>
-  - 🌱 Currently pursuing the **Certified Ethical Hacker (CEH)** certification.
+  - 🌱 Currently pursuing the **Certified Ethical Hacker (CEH)** certification.<br>
-  - 🕵️ Engaged in HTB challenges for over 7 years.
+  - 🕵️ Engaged in HTB challenges for over 7 years.<br>
   - ⚔️ Active participant in TryHackMe KOTH challenges and practice sessions.
 </details>

 <details>
   <summary>Professional Background</summary>
-  - 🖥️ Network administrator in educational institutions.
+  - 🖥️ Network administrator in educational institutions.<br>
   - 🔒 Specializing in network security, device management, and network mapping.
 </details>